Back to DWU AI Articles

 Operating Expense Detail Schedules

 Schedule P-10 (Employee Count and Cost) provides monthly headcount for various employee categories: flight crews (pilots, flight attendants), mechanics and ground personnel, management and administrative staff, and other groups.
-This schedule is essential for calculating labor cost per available seat mile (CASM labor) and for tracking hiring/attrition during economic cycles.
+This schedule is useful for calculating labor cost per available seat mile (CASM labor) and for tracking hiring/attrition during economic cycles.

 Balance Sheet Schedules

 Schedule B-1 (Balance Sheet) shows assets, liabilities, and shareholders' equity as of the filing date.
 Assets include current assets (cash, accounts receivable), property and equipment (aircraft, ground infrastructure, leasehold improvements at airports), and intangible assets (goodwill, operating authorizations).
 Liabilities include current liabilities (accounts payable, current portion of debt), long-term debt (bonds, loans), and deferred revenue (advance ticket sales, loyalty program liabilities).
-Equity includes common stock, retained earnings, and accumulated other comprehensive income (AOCI).
+Equity includes common stock, retained earnings, and accumulated other comprehensive income (AOCI).4

 Cash Flow and Capital Schedules